Monat: Lawsuits and legal issues

 Monat has been the subject of ten lawsuits and hundreds of complaints to the U.S. Food and Drug Administration and Better Business Bureau.
-Monat retaliated against some of the complainants by filing defamation lawsuits.
+Monat retaliated against some of the complainants by filing unsuccessful defamation lawsuits.

-In 2018, Monat’s products were tested at the independent clinical testing labs of Kosmoscience Ciencia & Tecnologia Cosmetica Ltda, an ISO 17025-certified laboratory in Brazil.
-Kosmoscience has also tested products for L’Oreal, Unilever, Proctor & Gamble, and Johnson & Johnson.
-The tests reported that Monat’s products did not promote hair breakage or hair damage.
+In 2018, and again in 2020, Monat's products were tested at the independent clinical testing labs of Kosmoscience Ciencia & Tecnologia Cosmetica Ltda, an ISO 17025-certified laboratory in Brazil.
+Kosmoscience has also tested products for L’Oreal, Unilever, Procter & Gamble, and Johnson & Johnson.
+The tests reported that Monat's products did not promote hair breakage or hair damage.

 In March 2019, a federal report filed by the FDA after inspecting Monat's Florida manufacturing facility found that multiple products were "prepared, packed, or held under unsanitary conditions whereby (they) may have become contaminated with filth".
-An FDA legal expert said that the report “falls on the mild side of the enforcement spectrum and notes fairly common issues.”
+An FDA legal expert said that the report "falls on the mild side of the enforcement spectrum and notes fairly common issues."

-In October 2019, a ruling by the U.S. district court in Miami, Florida allowed a consumer class action lawsuit against Monat to proceed, although the judge noted that plaintiffs may have difficulty proving that the company’s products are to blame for their injuries.
+In October 2019, a ruling by the U.S. district court in Miami, Florida allowed a consumer class action lawsuit against Monat to proceed, although the judge noted that plaintiffs may have difficulty proving that the company's products are to blame for their injuries.
 The judge in the case said that the plaintiffs sufficiently alleged that Monat's products were defectively designed using contaminated chemicals and that the company had failed to inspect their ingredients for contamination.
 In a separate court case, a judge ruled that the plaintiffs had no constitutional standing to seek injunctive relief from Monat.

 In 2020, the Florida Attorney General terminated its investigation into Monat after the company signed an Assurance of Voluntary Compliance.

-Monat hired an independent lab, Kosmoscience, to test its products.
-The lab is used by companies such as Proctor & Gamble and L’Oreal.
-Its report "did not indicate any event that could discredit the products investigated."
+In 2024, former president and director Stuart MacMillan sued the company for breach of contract and fraud.
+He claimed that the company uses low quality ingredients and that the owners run a no-show job scheme to funnel money to their family members.